girish-gowda/Competative-Coding-Practice/README.md

 Output

 Print string a, which describes the arrangement after t seconds.
 If the i-th position has a boy after the needed time, then the i-th character a must equal "B", otherwise it must equal "G".

+***19. Nearly Lucky Numbers***

+Input

+The only line contains an integer n (1 ≤ n ≤ 1018).

+Output

+Print on the single line "YES" if n is a nearly lucky number.
+Otherwise, print "NO" (without the quotes).